Note: This topic will cover rules for landlords in conventional rental housing

 information about those facilities, please read Reasonable Rules in Mobile Home Parks and Floating Home Facilities.

-If you adopt a new rule or regulation after a tenant has signed the rental agreement, and the new rule or regulation greatly changes the rental agreement, the rule or regulation is not valid unless the tenant agrees to it in writing.
+If a new rule or regulation is adopted after a tenant has signed a rental agreement, and the new rule or regulation greatly changes the rental agreement, the rule or regulation is not valid unless the tenant agrees to it in writing.
 For example, a new rule that reduces the number of parking spaces for each dwelling unit from two to one would change the original deal quite a bit.
 A rule that states which two parking spaces are assigned to a given dwelling unit might not make as big a difference.
 Written agreement by a tenant is needed only when the rule greatly changes the original rental agreement.
 If the tenant does not agree, it is unlawful to retaliate against the tenant by reducing services, raising rent or attempting to evict.

-You may also adopt occupancy guidelines as rules.
+A landlord may also adopt occupancy guidelines as rules.
 An occupancy guideline is a restriction on the number of people who may live in a dwelling unit.
 Occupancy guidelines are optional, but they must meet the following conditions: